Digital Video Articles, Tutorials, Guides & Q & A

 IPTV stands for Internet Protocol TV.
-Simply put, it’s a means of delivering TV programming through the Internet as opposed to cable or satellite TV broadcasts.
+Simply put, it delivers TV programming online instead of via cable or satellite TV broadcasts.

-The Internet Protocol that is used to deliver TV content is the same as that used for data transmission over the Internet.
+The Internet Protocol used to deliver TV content is the same as that used for data transmission over the Internet.

-As such TV shows can be accessed through smart TVs, smartphones, tablets, and computers.
-In short, any device that supports an Internet connection is capable of supporting IPTV if a particular service allows it.
+As such, TV shows can be accessed through smart TVs, smartphones, tablets, and computers.
+In short, any device that supports an Internet connection can support IPTV if a particular service allows it.

-Among the comprehensive range of programming supported by IPTV are live TV, on-demand movies, and also TV shows.
+The comprehensive range of programming supported by IPTV are live TV, on-demand movies, and TV shows.
 On top of that, video-on-demand (VOD) and time-shifted programming are available.

 For example, you can watch a 4 pm show at 7 pm after returning from work.
 You don’t have to wait for a rerun of the program.

-This is made possible through pause, rewind, and fast-forward functions available on the IPTV set-top box.
+This is possible through the pause, rewind, and fast-forward functions on the IPTV set-top box.

 IPTV History